PyKhaled/docyll-theme/_posts/2001-09-20-address-to-the-nation-george-w-bush.md

 ---
-layout: default
+layout: post
 title: "Address to the Nation"
 categories: speeches
-speaker: "George W. Bush"
+author: "George W. Bush"
 ---

 # Address to the Nation